zynayumi/libzynayumi/README.md

 ## TODO

+- [ ] Look into aliasing, find out whether it is due to the emulator or the emulated chip.
 - [ ] Add 16-step sequencer for controlling tone pitch, noise period,
       ringmod depth and volume.
 - [ ] Add noise period pitch mapping